tkumata/lararadio/readme.md

 # Lararadio

-Internet radio player which has a UI as web broweser on Raspberry Pi.
+Internet radio player on Raspberry Pi or Mac.
 So your smartphone or PC become remote controller like a following image.

 # Screenshot